CUHK-SE-Group/GRev/README.md

 ## To Reproduce the Evaluation Results in the Paper

-We generated the data needed for Figure 8 with the following two scripts:
+We generated the data needed for the evaluation using the following scripts:
 - `evaluation/eval0.py`: Evaluates the number of distinct queries and query plans (**Q2(a)** and **Q2(b)**).
 - `evaluation/eval1.py`, Evaluates the number of bug-triggering test cases (**Q2(c)**).